zhjsg/ds/PM25Analysis.md

 ## I. Background

-1. To analysis and predict PM2.5.
+1. To analyse and predict PM2.5.

 1. Data source: UCI